 One day it’s going to happen.
-You’re going to check on your blog and you’re going to see that you have a new comment pending approval.
-You’ll be excited because this person cared enough to leave a message for you!
+You’re going to log into your blog and see that you have a new comment pending approval.
+You’ll be excited because this person cared enough to leave you a message!

 You’ll click to view this pending message and it’ll be mean.
 The person who left this comment for you did it to attack you, to tell you that you’re post is lame, you suck, and your opinion is stupid.

 I began this blog in May of 2016 and received my very first piece of negative feedback in September of that same year.
 It was completely unexpected because I didn’t feel that the post was the sort of post that would draw in negativity.